awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `-30:30`

-Steering angle, in degrees, of the front wheels from the center line of the vehicle\.
+Steering angle, in degrees, of the front wheels from the center line of the agent\.
 The negative sign \(\-\) means steering to the right and the positive \(\+\) sign means steering to the left\.
-The vehicle center line is not necessarily parallel with the track center line as is shown in the following illustration\.
+The agent center line is not necessarily parallel with the track center line as is shown in the following illustration\.

 ![\[\]](http://docs.aws.amazon.com/deepracer/latest/developerguide/images/deepracer-reward-function-steering.png)